 Disclosure requirements under the Code are included and are in accordance with International Accounting Standard (IAS) 19.
-Details of the information are set out in Note 35 to the Core Financial Statements and associated tables.
+Details of the information are set out in Note 33 to the Core Financial Statements and associated tables.
 The implementation of these accounting policies has a material effect on substantial parts of the Statement of Accounts.

-The table "Scheme History" in Note 35 sets out the Council's estimated share of the North Yorkshire County Council's Pension Fund's assets and liabilities.
-The Balance Sheet shows that the deficit has decreased from £26.9m at 31 March 2010 to £22.3m at 31 March 2011.
-The main reason for the improved position is the Government's decision to link scheme members' benefits to the Consumer Prices Index instead of the higher Retail Prices Index.
-The change results in a reduction in the value of estimated future liabilities falling upon the fund.
+The table "Scheme History" in Note 33 sets out the Council's estimated share of the North Yorkshire County Council's Pension Fund's assets and liabilities.
+The Balance Sheet shows that the deficit has increased from £22.3m at 31 March 2011 to £25.5m at 31 March 2012.
+This is a long-term position, and contribution rates are set to meet 100% of local authorities' liabilities over time, under Pension Fund Regulations.